Outsourcing vs offshoring: Be aware of the buzzwords!

 There are also cultural differences to be considered between the parties involved, choosing a vendor insensitive to these pitfalls can be a costly endeavor.
 Offshore outsourcers need not only the talent with the right domain knowledge on their team but also need to possess the right organizational nous and local understanding to allow for a consistent yet flexible development process.

-Finding a competent offshore outsourcing partner can be a long-term solution for a company’s production or development needs.
+Finding a competent offshore development outsourcing partner can be a long-term solution for a company’s production or development needs.
 It can provide previously unobtainable access to specialized skill sets which in turn leads to scalability and better risk analysis and avoidance.
 Many internationally founded and operated outsourcing specialists are now based in developing countries, allowing them to develop a deep understanding of the cultural and technical elements that can come into play.

 One of the most famous cases of outsourcing gone awry is when the US Navy contracted a Texas-based vendor to manage, replace or integrate their existing applications across some 350,000 of their users’ desktops.
 Scrambling to win the contract without fully understanding the full scale of the project or the competency required to fulfill it, would eventually see the vendor writing off million dollars.
 Both parties admitted that clear communication channels had not been established, leading to an array of problems, all the way from the contract itself through to the quality of the instruction and directions given by the US Navy.
-The case highlights how vital communication is in remote teams and that it is a vendor’s competency, rather than geographical location which should be considered of paramount importance when choosing a partner.
+The case highlights how vital communication is in remote teams and that it is a vendor’s competency, rather than geographical location which should be considered of paramount importance when choosing a software development company.

 Communication technology behemoth Whatsapp had very humble beginnings, with just $250,000 in seed capital in 2012 and only 30 full-time employees.
 Few would have predicted that it would become a market-leading chat platform, leading to its purchase by Facebook for $19 billion, only two years after launching.
 Back in 2012 with limited resources, they chose to offshore outsource their app’s development and launch, allowing them to focus on customer service and operations in-house.